- When experiencing Valheim dedicated server lag, the fix is to increase the server send limit.

 It is important, though, to change the server’s limits first, and then attempt a change on the client’s side.
 Also, the Managed file needs to be downloaded completely.

 As noted by the players, this is only a workaround.
 However, the game developers have taken note of the issues and will most likely work on a stable fix in future releases.

-Meanwhile, other tested methods of increasing FPS while playing the game have been confirmed by users so make sure to check them out should you need it.
+Meanwhile, other tested methods of increasing FPS while playing the game have been confirmed by users so make sure to check them out should you need them.

 If you’ve only been scrutinizing the market until now to see how the game behaves, maybe it’s time you got your own copy of Valheim.

 ValheimConquer the lag monster and get back into the exciting and dangerous new world of Valheim.

 For any issues, you can share your doubts in the comments below or leave feedback with the game’s community.